Elan Language Reference

 Cannot do equality operations on Procedures or Functions.

-It is not possible to apply comparison operations to functions (with or without the ref keyword prefix) or procedures as themselves.
+It is not possible to apply comparison operations to functions or procedures as themselves.
 It is, however, possible to compare the results of two function evaluations.
-It is possible that you are seeing this message because you intended to evaluate a function but forgot to add the brackets after the name.
+You may see this message because you intended to evaluate a function but forgot to add the brackets after the name.

 Property ... is not of an immutable type.